score-json/json/TSF/trustable/statements/JLS-27.md

       description: "file containing all include occurrences of the score-project."
 ---

-The nlohnmann/json library uses no external components besides the C++ standard components.
+nlohmann/json uses no external components besides the C++ standard components.